MCreator/MCreator/plugins/mcreator-localization/help/default/particle/rotation_provider.md

 where: `vec(pitch, yaw, roll)`
 - (first entry provides pitch, second one provides yaw, third gives roll)

-Note: When rendering, the rotations are applied in the order: (pitch-yaw-roll)
+Note: When rendering, the rotations are applied in the order: (Roll-Yaw-Pitch)